 However in the two years since the launching of CW ( at the time of this writing) several policy experts and wonks have envisioned a much more full bodied, authoritative and coercive role for the pronouncements announced under the CW brand.
 It is this expanded role for CW that I refer to as the medical law of the land..
 From simply reducing waste and harm a second wave of CW is to reducing "low value" services,however that may be defined

-So based on some of these experts' recommendations, what would the medical landscape look in the era in which the decisions of Choosing Wisely ,would be much more than the suggestions or recommendations,which is how they are sometimes presented and instead be determinative in regard to the reimbursements of third party payers, private and public as well being used in decisions regarding maintenance of certification and other mechanisms to decrease medical costs.
+So based on some of these experts' recommendations, what would the medical landscape look in the era in which the decisions of Choosing Wisely ,would be much more than the suggestions or recommendations,which is how they are sometimes presented and instead be determinative in regard to the reimbursements of third party payers, private and public as well being used in decisions regarding medical specialty certification and maintenance of certification and other mechanisms to decrease medical costs.

 Consider the comments of Dr Robert Benson Jr.,President Emeritus of the ABIM and ABIMF writing on the ABIMF blog with bolding of words added by me: